jxjo/AirfoilEditor/README4.md

 > Before you start your own airfoil optimizations with the **AirfoilEditor**, you should fully understand the key concepts of Xoptfoil2 and the special terms like ‘seed airfoil’ or ‘operating point’.
 > Please read carefully the chapters [Getting Started](https://jxjo.github.io/Xoptfoil2/docs/getting_started) and [Airfoil Optimization](https://jxjo.github.io/Xoptfoil2/docs/airfoil_optimization) of the Xoptfoil2  documentation.
 >You will find the example of ‘Getting Started’ is ready to go in the AirfoilEditor making it easy to watch and modify your first optimization.

+## Setting up an Optimization Case

+The main task when setting up a new optimization case is to define the ‘operating points’ on a (virtual) polar and to choose the type of objective for each of this operating points.

+Within the polar diagram of the AirfoilEditor operating points can be added, deleted or moved with the mouse.
+A little dialog allows to enter additional specifications for the selected operating point.